Annual Corporate Governance Report

 Recommendation 5.7 | |||

-1. The non-executive directors (NEDs) have separate periodic meetings with the external auditor and heads of the internal audit, compliance and risk functions, without any executive directors present to ensure that proper checks and balances are in place within the corporation. | Non-Compliant | Generali only has 1 non-executive director.
-Generali will try its best to comply with the requirement in 2021. | |
+1. The non-executive directors (NEDs) have separate periodic meetings with the external auditor and heads of the internal audit, compliance and risk functions, without any executive directors present to ensure that proper checks and balances are in place within the corporation. | Compliant | Link: Sub-Committee TORs | |

-2. The meetings are chaired by the lead independent director. | Non-Compliant | ||
+2. The meetings are chaired by the lead independent director. | Compliant | ||

 Principle 6: The best measure of the Board’s effectiveness is through an assessment process.
 The Board should regularly carry out evaluations to appraise its performance as a body, and assess whether it possesses the right mix of backgrounds and competencies. | |||